 No matter if you’re visiting Walt Disney World® with your kids or you are a kid at heart, meeting your favorite characters at Walt Disney World® is a magical experience.
 After all, who can resist a hug or a high five from the most famous mouse around?

-However, if it’s your first Walt Disney World® vacation, you’re likely trying to figure out how to meet Disney World characters.
+However, if it’s your first Walt Disney World® vacation, you’re likely trying to figure out how to "character meet and greet Disney world 2022".
 While the characters once roamed the park, today’s crowd sizes make this nearly impossible.

-Instead, characters are available for meet and greet at specific times and places throughout the resort making for memorable guest experiences.
+Instead, Disney pictures characters are available for Disney meet and greet at specific times and places throughout the resort making for memorable guest experiences.

-To ensure you meet your family’s favorite characters, follow this guide.
+To ensure you meet your favorite Disney characters at Disney World, follow this guide.

 Since Magic Kingdom’s opening in October 1971, guests have been able to interact with iconic Disney film characters such as Mickey and Minnie Mouse, Donald Duck, Goofy, Pluto, and more.